 - In addition to selenium, zinc, and iron, a 4 oz. portion of ground lamb provides 91% RDI of the essential amino acid Tyrosine, which the thyroid gland combines with iodine to make thyroid hormone.

-- Did you know cinnamon ranks #1 among spices for it’s antioxidants, phenolic compounds, and flavonoids?
-Those substances provide anti-inflammatory, and immunity-boosting support to those of us with hypothyroidism.
+- Did you know cinnamon ranks #1 among spices for its antioxidants, phenolic compounds, and flavonoids?
+Those substances provide anti-inflammatory and immunity-boosting support.

-- Although it’s best to avoid large amounts of sugar on a hypothyroid-friendly diet, maple syrup is one of the most nutritious alternatives when sweetener is called for.
+- Although it’s best to avoid sugar on a thyroid-friendly diet, maple syrup is one of the most nutritious alternatives when sweetener is called for.
 It contains up to 24 different phenolic compounds (antioxidants) which can reduce the free radical damage that leads to inflammation and chronic disease.